botpress/docs/docs/infrastructure/docker.md

 id: docker
 title: Deploying with Docker
 ---
 Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.

-> For an optimized Docker experience, download [Docker Desktop.](https://www.docker.com/products/docker-desktop)
+&gt; For an optimized Docker experience, download [Docker Desktop.](https://www.docker.com/products/docker-desktop)

 ## Latest tags